Technical Security Overview

 - HDX connectivity for XenApp users – a globally available service providing secure connectivity from users in any location to virtual apps and desktops.

-- Secure access to SaaS and Web applications – a unified user experience bringing configured SaaS and Web applications to end-users.
+- Secure access to SaaS applications – a unified user experience bringing configured SaaS applications to end-users.

 HDX Connectivity: The Virtual Delivery Agents (VDAs) hosting the apps and desktops remain under the customer’s control in the data center of their choice, either cloud or on-premises.
 These components are connected to the cloud service using an agent called the Citrix Cloud Connector.